LSSTDESC/Monitor/doc/setup_jupyter-dev.md

 4. ####Copy the script [lsst-kernel.sh](lsst-kernel.sh).

+ You can copy it to wherever you'd like since you will be manually entering the path for the ipython kernel to follow in the next step.

  Replace $HOME_DIR with where you have pserv and Monitor repos cloned.

  Also make sure to set the permissions on this file to user and group readable and exectuable: